 - The bill no longer requires a mandatory fee for reusable or recycled paper bags

 - Local rules would be superseded by the state law.
 However, this bill explicitly preserves the right of communities to pass or reinstate any stricter regulations after 1 August 2019.

-While the Surfrider Foundation Massachusetts Chapter would prefer to see mandatory bag charges to incentivize bag reuse and defray costs for retailers, H.4234 continues to be one of the strongest efforts to reduce plastic bag pollution under consideration anywhere and our Chapter will be actively working towards passage of this bill, even in its current form.
+While the Surfrider Foundation Massachusetts Chapter would strongly prefer to see mandatory bag charges to incentivize bag reuse and defray costs for retailers, H.4234 continues to be one of the strongest efforts to reduce plastic bag pollution under consideration anywhere.

 Not sure what the problem with plastic bags is?
 Check out the information here!